zzbazza/instagram-scraper/README.md

 ## How to scrape Instagram
 I wrote a short introduction to this solution and how it works.
 You can find it at [blog.apify.com](https://medium.com/p/21d05506aeb3)

-## Instagram scraper - future
-In the future, this solution will be extended with following features

-- Scraping and download of Instagram photos
-- Scraping of Instagram stories